-If you’ve received this error, the problem likely does have something to do with the hard drive, but don’t run out to buy a new hard drive just yet.
-Gillware is here to help, and the data on your device may still be recoverable.
+If you’ve received this error, the problem likely does have something to do with the hard disk drive, but don’t run out to buy a new hard drive just yet.
+Gillware Data Recovery is here to help, and the data on your hard disk may still be recoverable.

 “Why am I getting a hard drive error on my computer?”

 Intermittent/temporary I/O error

 Your Hard Drive Is Corrupted

 One possibility is that the hard drives’ logical file system has become corrupted.
 If the drive’s boot sector, partition table, or partition superblock has become corrupted, the file system can stop functioning properly.
 In these cases, often the drive will appear to be blank in the Windows 10 file explorer.
 This can prompt Windows to ask to create a new simple volume (a new simple volume functions as a new partition), format the drive, or change drive letter when you plug it in.
 Logical file system hard drive failure can also cause hard drive boot errors and “HDD not detected” error messages in the system bios.

 Another potential culprit is the hard disk’s physical components.
 Hard disk drives have extremely sensitive and complex parts that work hard to keep the drive running.
 Manufacturers design these parts to stand up to heavy use.
 They can keep doing their jobs for years.
 But the device parts do wear out sooner or later, whether due to old age or factory defects.
 When a hard disk breaks down, you’re likely to see error messages in Windows 10.